akornsys-rdi/ghostly-light/README.md

 - 120% extrusion width (flow) in first layer.
 - Lower the Z-offset 50µm (**carefully modify not to block the flow of the nozzle or damage the bed!**).

 Even so, if the problems persist, I have also generated a plastic shell file `ghost-aid.stl` with a perimeter ring, which should give much less adhesion issues.
 In return, you have to cut the surplus once printed.
+Alternatively, you can add as much brim as you like.

 You only need to print a copy of the `ghost.stl` and `ghost-cover.stl` files.
 No support structure is required for any of the files.

 ## Electronic design

 The electronic design has been made in KiCad EDA, providing a small step-up regulator with on-off switch, power from a coin cell, an ATtiny85 microcontroller with a large breakout header, and a WS2812b addressable LED.

+The power supply unit, starting with a button battery (BT1), goes through a step-up in order to provide 5V during the whole range of battery discharge, down to 0.9V.
+This step-up is based on the TPS61070 (U1) and requires very few component count, a small footprint and high efficiency.
+Its peripheral components are limited to a bulk capacitor at the input (C1) and at the output (C2), a voltage divider for output feedback (R2 and R3), the coil (L1) and a pull-down resistor (R1) for step-up enable, which is used to turn the system on or off by the switch (SW1), remaining disabled and in low power state when it's off.

+The control is performed by an ATtiny85 (U2) microcontroller, with all its pins exposed on a header (J1) for use as a development board.
+The microcontroller has a pull-up (R4) for the ~RESET pin.
+It also uses only one pin to control the addressable LED (D1), while another unconnected pin is used for analog readings and to serve as a seed for random numbers.
+The addressable LED, centered on the board, has a decoupling capacitor (C3) to stabilize its operation, given the high current requirements of this element.

+All discrete components have a 0603 footprint where possible, maintaining a small space but still being possible to manipulate them manually.

 The manufacturing files are located in the `out` folder: